Junction Boys: Aftermath

 Bryant's methods did not translate into immediate success on the field.
-During the 1954 season, Texas A&M played 10 games, starting on September 18 and ended on November 25, losing nine of them.
+During the 1954 season, Texas A&M played 10 games, from September 18 till November 25, losing nine of them.
 It was the only losing season in Bryant's 38 years as a head coach.
 The Aggies' only victory was a 6–0 win over Georgia on October 2, the third game of the season.

 Texas A&M did significantly better the next two seasons, going 7–2–1 in 1955, and 9–0–1 in 1956, winning the Southwest Conference despite being on probation.

 Two of the Junction Boys, Jack Pardee and Gene Stallings, went on to become head coaches in the National Football League (NFL).
 Pardee was a two-time All-Pro with the 1963 Los Angeles Rams and the 1971 Washington Redskins.
 Stallings also became Texas A&M head coach, and his Aggie team beat Bryant's Alabama team in the 1968 Cotton Bowl Classic.
 Stallings later became head coach at Alabama and won a national championship in his third season in with the 1992 Crimson Tide, which was Alabama's first national championship following Bryant's death.

 In 2008, 19 of the Junction Boys had a 54th anniversary reunion at a ranch in Brenham, Texas.
 The remaining members agreed to have a reunion every five years.

 In April 2010, the surviving Junction Boys were honored by the Texas Children's Cancer Center at "An Evening with Texas Legends" in Houston, Texas, at the Hilton Americas Hotel.
 They were interviewed by sportswriter Mickey Herskowitz at the event.

+When Coach Bryant died on January 26, 1983, the only piece of jewelry he was wearing was a gold ring inscribe "Junction Boys", given to him in 1979 by the survivors from the Junction practices.
+Bryant was buried at Elmwood Cemetery in Birmingham, Alabama with that ring on his finger.